7 IoT Trends You’ll Soon Find In A Smart Home

 Unless it’s plugged into an AC wall outlet, IoT devices are typically battery-powered.
 For the most convenient and comfortable user experience possible, these devices need long-lasting battery life, especially for edge computing.

-At the heart of millions of endpoint devices, is Ambiq’s ultra-low-power wireless MCUs and SoCs that support vital technologies required by connected homes, and smart buildings such as Bluetooth Low Energy (BLE).
+At the heart of millions of endpoint devices, is Ambiq’s ultra-low-power wireless SoCs that support vital technologies required by connected homes, and smart buildings such as Bluetooth Low Energy.
 Powered by Ambiq’s products, IoT devices in the smart home can continue to evolve and improve.